fhartwig/punch/README.md

 To install `Punch` you will need the rustc compiler and the cargo package manager.
 You can find these [here](http://www.rust-lang.org/install.html).
-You should be able to use either the rust 1.0 beta or a recent nightly.
+You should be able to use Rust 1.0 or any later version.

 Then you can build the executable by calling